The Dark Tower (1943 film)

-The Dark Tower is a 1943 British thriller film starring Ben Lyon, Anne Crawford, David Farrar and Herbert Lom.
-The film marked Herbert Lom's first major film role.
+The Dark Tower is a 1943 British thriller film directed by John Harlow and starring Ben Lyon, Anne Crawford, David Farrar and Herbert Lom.
+It was written by Reginald Purdell and Brock Williams based on the 1933 play of the same title by George S. Kaufman and Alexander Woollcott.

+It was Herbert Lom's first major film role.

 Plot

-Stephen Torg seeks work at a struggling traveling circus.
+Stephen Torg seeks work at a struggling travelling circus.
 While there, a lion escapes; Torg is able to control it with his skill at hypnotism.
 Phil Danton, the head of the circus, is so impressed, he hires the newcomer.
 Then someone comes up with an idea.
-Torg hypnotizes Mary so that she can perform a dangerous aerial stunt without props.
+Torg hypnotises Mary so that she can perform a dangerous aerial stunt without props.
 Her partner and boyfriend, Tom Danton is suspicious, but is overruled by the others.

 With Torg's help, the circus becomes very successful, and Torg is able to force Phil into making him a partner.
 Meanwhile, Torg falls in love with Mary, though she makes it clear to him that her heart belongs to Tom.
 As time goes on, Torg begins to exert control over Mary.
 Before one performance, he tells her under hypnosis that she will be so tired that she will be unable to hold onto Tom during their trapeze act.
 As a result, Tom falls and is injured so badly, he has to stay in the hospital.
 The others suspect what is going on, but have no proof and are powerless to do anything.